pulkitent/pismo-transaction-routine/README.md

 # transaction-routine

-This service purpose is to manage transaction for each operation done one by the customer & associate it their respective account.
+This service purpose is to manage transactions for each operation done by the customer & associate it with their respective account.

-## Built With
+## Built with

 * Java 17 - The programming language used
 * Spring Boot 3.2.4 - The web framework used
-* PostgreSQL - The SQL based database (transaction_routine)
+* PostgreSQL - The SQL-based database (transaction_routine)
 * Lombok - Lombok is used to reduce boilerplate code for model/data objects,
 * Gradle - Dependency & build management
-* Spring doc openapi - API Documentation (spring-boot and swagger-ui)
+* Spring doc open API - API Documentation (spring-boot and swagger-ui)
 * Docker (Colima) - Containerize the application
 * Flyway - For database migrations
 * Jacoco - For generating test reports

-## Steps to run the application on local
+## Steps to run the application on a local

 1. Run `chmod +x run.sh` to provide execute permission
 2. Run `./run.sh` to run the service

 ### API documentation (Swagger)

-1. Start the service using above steps
+1. Start the service using the above steps
 2. Open `http://localhost:8080/swagger-ui/index.html` in your browser

 ### Setting up your local environment for development